62442katieb/Onboarding/README.md

 # Onboarding
 Resources and activities for new NBC lab members.
-Inspired by the [Whitaker lab's](https://github.com/WhitakerLab) great [Onboarding](https://github.com/WhitakerLab/Onboarding) repo.
+Inspired by the [Whitaker lab's](https://github.com/WhitakerLab) great [Onboarding](https://github.com/WhitakerLab/Onboarding) repository.

 ## First steps
 1. [Sign up](https://github.com/join?source=header-home) for a GitHub account and join the [NBCLab organization](https://github.com/NBCLab) by asking [Taylor](mailto:tsalo006@fiu.edu) to send you an invite.